Welcome!

 My Approach

 My approach focuses on evaluating potential physiological, pharmacological, and pathological causes first.
 Most commonly, gynaecomastia is a benign process that, once stabilised for at least a year, can be addressed surgically.
+When it persists beyond 12 months, surgical excision is the treatment of choice, as spontaneous resolution becomes unlikely beyond this point.
 In rare cases, there may be underlying issues such as liver or thyroid problems which may need further investigation and treatment separately.

 The goal of gynaecomastia treatment is to achieve a natural, masculine chest contour through precise surgical technique and attention to proportion.
 Surgery is performed as a day procedure under general anaesthesia, with the aim of a smooth, tapered transition from chest to abdomen without visible irregularities or feminising features.